davejacobs/mint/README.md

 *The following is a **rough draft** of the current Mint design, along with my future plans for the library and tool.
-The code is not yet tested, though it will be as soon as I decide on a framework, and the binary does not yet work.
-This is concept stuff, people.*
+The templates are not all there yet (that's the next step) and my first plugins aren't quite there.
+That said, I'm excited about where this library is going to go.*

 If I believed in slogans...
 ---------------------------